 If you have been admitted to UCF, welcome!
 If you have not registered for orientation, please visit First Year Experience (FYE) to register for the appropriate orientation as soon as possible.

 For incoming UCF undeclared students, the process of exploration begins at orientation.
 Undeclared students can expect to receive information from KMETC leading up to their selected orientation date.
 Undeclared students will be enrolled in a KMETC Orientation Webcourse and be required to complete modules before attending orientation.
 Students will attend a presentation given by advisors in KMETC who will work to engage students in the major exploration process by providing them with an opportunity to learn about self-exploration, major assessments, and available resources.
+Appointments are not available prior to orientation.

 Students should plan to have all unofficial transcripts or score reports of any incoming credit to UCF, even if official score reports and transcripts have already been sent to the University.
 These documents may be used to assist advisors with scheduling planning and selection of courses for future semesters.